 The trick to emulsifying the oil, vinegar and aquafaba is to mix all the ingredients except the oil first, and then add the oil in very slowly.

-Then taste it and season with a little more salt if you think it's necessary.
-This is so good served with chunky roasted vegetables or in a potato salad.
+This creamy mayo is so good as salad dressings or served with chunky roasted vegetables or in potato salad.

-The mayonnaise will keep in the fridge for to 2-3 weeks.
+The aquafaba mayonnaise will keep in an airtight container or mason jar in the fridge for 2-3 weeks.

 Want another salad dressing idea?
-Dry this healthy green herb dressing!
+Try this healthy green herb dressing!

-- ¼ cup chickpea brine (see notes in post on how to make this)
+- ¼ cup chickpea brine (canned or homemade. see notes in post on how to make your own)

-- 1 ½ tsp wholegrain or dijon mustard
+- 1 ½ teaspoon dijon mustard or wholegrain mustard

-- 1 ½ tsp apple cider vinegar (or lemon juice)
+- 1 ½ teaspoon apple cider vinegar (or lemon juice)

 - Combine the brine, mustard, vinegar, garlic and salt in a tall container fit for a stick blender (immersion blender).
-Use the blender to roughtly blitz the garlic up.
+Use the blender to roughly blitz the garlic up.